MartinPankraz/Security-Insights-2-Action/student/quest1.md

 By now your own personal incident should have arrived.

-5. Navigate to it and select `Create Automation Rule`.
+5. Navigate to it and select `Create Automation Rule` in the Actions dropdown.

 <p align="center" width="100%">
 <img alt="Connection Details" src="../img/student/Quest1/create-automation-rule.png"  width="800">